 (Okay, so how much do you value your life?)

 The first thing you might to do is compliment her taste in habiliment (that is, her taste in her attire.)
 This avoids the direct problem of truthfully telling her how she looks in the jeans.

-If she’s a hoyden, chances are she’ll look fine.
-That’s because hoydens - more popularly known as tomboys - tend to be athletic and not so often have the “junk in the trunk” issues that cause women to despise the current trend in skin tight jeans.
+If she's a hoyden, chances are she'll look fine.
+That's because hoydens - more popularly known as tomboys - tend to be athletic and don't tend to have the "junk in the trunk" issues that cause women to despise the current trend in skin tight jeans.

 Now, let's say you're incapable of keeping your trap shut, and you absolutely must debrief her on how she looks.
 Don't be surprised if your wife turns into a harpy or a harridan (both words with similar definitions - an angry woman with a razor-sharp tongue.)